 Climate change is causing an increase in the frequency and intensity of natural disasters, notably the number of high-intensity tropical storms and hurricanes that make landfall on small island developing states (SIDS) such as Antigua and Barbuda and St. Lucia.
 Historically, most extreme weather events that made landfall in these two nations were of relatively low intensity, generally as tropical storms, or Category 1-3 hurricanes.
 Given that category 4 and 5 hurricanes were rare occurrences, and considering fiscal and capability constraints, school buildings have not been built to withstand the impacts of category 4 and 5 hurricanes; the design of school buildings set to withstand only up to a Category 3 hurricane was considered sufficient in the past.
-Considering the trend of increasing storm intensity within the Eastern Caribbean region that is projected to continue for the foreseeable future, adaptation measures for school buildings are needed to address the impacts of climate change in Antigua and Barbuda and St. Lucia, and throughout the region.
+Considering the trend of increasing storm intensity within the Eastern Caribbean region that is projected to address the impacts of climate change in Antigua and Barbuda and St. Lucia, and throughout the region.